 The Rome Opera House is fast becoming the cultural pride of the City of Rome, thanks to prudent management under Managing Director Carlo Fuortes, ex-director of Rome’s Parco della Musica.
 This coupled with innovative programs aimed at bringing opera to wider audiences (Opera Camion), and to younger audiences (Fabbrica Young Artists Program, and Rush to the Opera).

-So if you’re looking for something special to do in Rome over the holidays you just might want to head to the Rome Opera House for an opera.
-This season there is a whole host of not just operas but musicals, concerts and theater.
+So if you’re looking for something special to do in Rome you just might want to head to the Rome Opera House for an opera.
+There is a whole host of not just operas but musicals, concerts and theater.

-The quintessential Christmas opera, the Nutcracker, will be showing from December 4th until December 15th at the Teatro Nazionale.
-And then on New Year’s eve Swan Lake debuts at the Teatro Costanzi and will run through January 8.
-The rest of the season is full of wonderful performances ranging from Giacomo Puccini‘s Tosca to Giuseppe Verdi’s Requiem Mass.
+The quintessential Christmas opera, the Nutcracker, showed from December 4th until December 15th at the Teatro Nazionale.
+And then on New Year’s eve Swan Lake opened at the Teatro Costanzi and ran through January 8.
+The rest of the season was full of wonderful scheduled performances ranging from Giacomo Puccini‘s Tosca to Giuseppe Verdi’s Requiem Mass.
+Unfortunately due to Covid the season was cut short, but as of September the opera house is up and running again, albeit with a modified schedule.

 Here’s how to purchase tickets!